adamcharnock/django-skeleton/docs/running_locally.md

  * The app: [http://127.0.0.1:8000](http://127.0.0.1:8000)
  * The docs: [http://127.0.0.1:8001](http://127.0.0.1:8001)

-## Testing Skeleton App
+## Test Skeleton App

-The skeleton app can be tested by running:

-    python src/exampleproj/utils/tests_skeleton.py

-You will need to be running foreman in another terminal window.
+The app should now be setup.
+You can test this by running (you'll need to be running foreman in another terminal window):

+    python src/$PRJNAME/utils/tests_skeleton.py

+This will:

+1. Queue a dummy celery task
+2. Load the registration page
+3. Send a test email to ``DEFAULT_FROM_EMAIL``
+4. Load the docs homepage

+Note that this is **not** done in a test environment.